Gaianysus/reaction-example-theme/README.md

-# Reaction Example Theme
+# Reaction Gaianysus Theme
-Reaction Commerce example theme plugin.
+Reaction Commerce gaianysus theme plugin.

 # Installation
 Install this theme in `imports/plugins/custom/` to activate it.